Lucy Thomas (footballer)

-Lucy Thomas (born 21 March 2000) is an English professional footballer who plays as a goalkeeper for Women's Championship club Birmingham City and has represented the England U23 team.
+Lucy Thomas (born 21 March 2000) is an English professional footballer who plays as a goalkeeper for Women's Super League club Birmingham City and has represented the England U23 national team.

 Youth career

 Thomas played for Women's Super League club Arsenal, making six appearances in the academy league, as well as Oxford United's Regional Talent Centre, prior to joining the first team aged 16.

 Club career

 In her senior career, she played for then WSL 2 side Oxford United, making her first appearance in the 2017–18 season, followed by 22 National League appearances in the 2018–19 season.

 She then played for Women's Championship clubs, London City Lionesses for two season, followed by Coventry United for the 2021–22 season. prior to joining Birmingham City in July 2022.

 In May 2023, Thomas extended her contract until July 2024, with the option for to extend for another year.
 On 9 July 2024, she signed a one year contract with the club.